 Does our compound treat the targeted skin condition?

 Early in drug development, CHDR can collect a wealth of data regarding the compound’s intended and/or unintended effects, even in healthy subjects.
 This data-intensive approach facilitates rational decision-making regarding the course of drug development.
-In dermatology 3D photography, total body mapping of skin lesions, objective lesion quantification and other innovative measurements can serve as robust predictors of clinical efficacy.
+In dermatology, we derive robust predictors of clinical efficiency through the use of 3D photography, total body mapping of skin lesions, objective lesion quantification and other innovative measurements.

 How well is the compound absorbed, and how is it eliminated?